Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 * Damage: 4
 * !-Count: 5

-This is a short chapter, as long as you ignore any fights in town.
-The only fights you're needed to do is the one in the sewer and the one in front of the gate after speaking with the Clown in the sewer.
-The number of enemies in front of the gate can be at random, but not a problem at all.

-Use the enemies in the sewer for combos.
-You could use Soul Cycle here, but it won't let you reach the 100 combo required, so just Soul Spin and taunt them.
-You can always use the enemies in front of the gate if unable to do it there.
+**Time**\
+This chapter has only 2 obbligatory fights that you have to do to progress: inside the manhole (Hidden Place 1), and in front of the main gate.
+Everything else can be skipped for a faster time.

+The number of enemies that'll appear in front of the gate is actually random, but not really anything to be worried about.

+**Combo**\
+You can either use the enemies in the Hidden Place 1 or the enemies in front of the gate.
+The ones in Hidden Place 1 has enemies that can attack from a distance which can make getting to the combo requirement difficult.
+If that doesnt' work, the ones in front of the gate are more manageable.

+**Damage**\
+Be careful about the Skeletons that can attack from a distance.
+They can throw their bones even off-screen, and the ones in Oogie Mode throws them much faster.
+Soul Spin can redirect their attack if you hit it in time.
+You can also grab the skeletons and throw them at each other to control them better.

+**!-Count**\
+If you don't want a hard time, farm !-Counts in front of the gate.
+You can even do this in front of the Witches' Shop with the Skeletons, doesn't really matter.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248564.png">